Generalizing Adam to Manifolds for Efficiently Training Transformers: Numerical Example: the Transformer

-So in step (i) the 49-dimensional vectors of the input matrix (see \cref{fig:preprocessing}) are projected to 7-dimensional vectors with three different projection matrices to obtain ``values'', ``queries'' and ``keys''.
+So in step (i) the 49-dimensional vectors of the input matrix (see \Cref{fig:preprocessing}) are projected to seven-dimensional vectors with three different projection matrices to obtain \textit{values}, \textit{queries} and \textit{keys}.
 In step (ii) correlations between the queries and keys are computed via scalar products and these are used to calculate a reweighting of the values.
-In step (iii) the outputs of the single heads are concatenated so that the multihead attention layer preserves the overall dimension.
-Also note that the number of heads has to be divisible by $N$ in order to conserve the dimension.
-The first dimension of the $W_i^{(\cdot)}$ matrices is then $n:=N/\mathtt{n\_heads}$.

-In our experiments the matrices $W^Q_i$, $W^K_i$ and $W^V_i$ in the multihead-attention layer are constrained to lie on the Stiefel manifold.
-See \cref{mha_correlation} for a further theoretical motivation for this.
-After applying the multihead attention layer as a preprocessing step, the output is fed into a \textit{feedforward neural network with an add connection}, i.e.
+In our experiments the matrices $W^Q_i$, $W^K_i$ and $W^V_i$ in the multihead-attention layers are constrained to lie on the Stiefel manifold (except for \textit{standard Adam optimizer} which gives the blue lines in \Cref{fig:optimizer_comparisons}).
+See \Cref{mha_correlation} for a further theoretical motivation for this.
+After applying the multihead attention layer as a preprocessing step, the output is fed into a \textit{single-layer feedforward neural network with an add connection}, i.e.

-For this all weights are unconstrained, i.e. $A\in\mathbb{R}^{49\times49}$ and $b\in\mathbb{R}^{49}$.
-In our neural network we use 16 such transformer layers.
+For the feedforward layer all weights are unconstrained, i.e. $A\in\mathbb{R}^{49\times49}$ and $b\in\mathbb{R}^{49}$.
+In our neural network we use 16 such transformer layers (as indicated in \Cref{fig:preprocessing}).
 The output of the last transformer is then finally fed into a classification layer that does:

 This layer takes the last column of the output matrix, multiplies it with a learnable matrix $W\in\mathbb{R}^{10\times{}49}$ and composes it with a softmax.